shivam-tripathi/shivam-tripathi.github.io/_posts/2016-05-16-vocabulary.md

 _Definition_ : A political orator or leader who gains favor by pandering to or exciting the passions and prejudices of the audience rather than by using rational arguments (Adjective)

-> After declaring that he will build a wall around US-Mexico border, US president elect Donald Trump is often referred as a demagouge.
+> After declaring that he will build a wall around US-Mexico border, US president elect Donald Trump is often referred to as a demagouge.

 2 **introspect**